CassieMarie0728/my-awesomeness/README.md

 - [badadaf/apkpatcher](https://github.com/badadaf/apkpatcher) - This script automates the task of patching an apk with frida-gadget
 - [bhattsameer/Bombers](https://github.com/bhattsameer/Bombers) - SMS/Email/Whatsapp/Twitter/Instagram bombers Collection :bomb::bomb::bomb: :boom: Also added collection of some Fake SMS utilities which helps in skip phone number based SMS verification by using a temporary phone number that acts like a proxy.
 - [bjoernkarmann/project_alias](https://github.com/bjoernkarmann/project_alias) - Alias is a teachable “parasite” that is designed to give users more control over their smart assistants, both when it comes to customisation and privacy.
 Through a simple app the user can train Alias to react on a custom wake-word/sound, and once trained, Alias can take control over your home assistant by activating it for you.
+- [bluegalaxy111/awesome-vibe-coding](https://github.com/bluegalaxy111/awesome-vibe-coding) - A curated list of 300+ tools, platforms, and resources for vibe coding and building software by talking to AI
 - [cassiobotaro/certificates](https://github.com/cassiobotaro/certificates) - :mortar_board: Generate event certificates easily
 - [charwasp/modify](https://github.com/charwasp/modify) - Automatic patcher to modify APK.
 - [chr-peters/SwagbucksBot](https://github.com/chr-peters/SwagbucksBot) -